Council tax support

 - The amount of support may be reduced when another adult lives in the house who is not the claimant's partner.
 This is because any other adult should also make a contribution towards the household expenses depending on their income

 - The amount of reduction will depend on the gross income of the other adult.

-- Capital below £6,000 will not count for working age people and below £10,000 for those of pension age.
+- Capital below £6,000 will not be taken into account at all for working age people and capital below £10,000 will not be taken into account for those of pension age.

 - If you have capital over £16,000 you will only get help under the scheme if you get Guarantee Pension Credit.

 - The level of support will alter if you have capital between £6,000 (working age)/£10,000 (pension age) and £16,000.